eonx-com/easy-monorepo/packages/EasyWebhook/docs/middleware.md

 middleware proceeds down the stack to where the webhook is sent in a HTTP request, and then proceeds back up the stack.
 Actions may be taken on the way down and/or the way back up.

 Middleware are services implementing `EonX\EasyWebhook\Interfaces\MiddlewareInterface`.
-You can write custom middleware, e.g. to add a custom header to webhook HTTP requests.
+This package provides **core middleware**, but you can also write **custom middleware**, e.g. to add a custom header to webhook HTTP requests.

 The middleware is ordered by **priority** in the stack, whereby the lower the priority, the earlier in the stack the middleware is placed.

-The core middleware can have priorities between -5000 and 5000.
+Custom middleware can have priorities between -5000 and 5000.
 If not specified, the default priority is 0.
-Some middleware provided by this package must run before the core middleware, e.g. to lock the Webhook object, and some middleware must run after the core middleware, e.g. to send the webhook HTTP request.
+Some core middleware provided by this package must run before the custom middleware, e.g. to lock the Webhook object, and some core middleware must run after the core middleware, e.g. to send the webhook HTTP request.

 ## Configure once middleware

-Some middleware is **configure once** middleware.
+Some middleware are **configure once** middleware.
 If the webhook is flagged as **configured**, i.e. its `$configured` property is `true`, then configure once middleware will not operate on the webhook.

 Note that if a webhook is retrieved from a webhook store, then it is automatically flagged as configured.